 Provide Fresh Water at All Times

 No matter what kind of diarrhoea, it is still important that your pet has plenty of freshwaters.
 Dogs need to have at least one cup of water every day.
-If you know that your pet doesn’t have any diarrhoea, then you might want to increase the amount because it will help them stay hydrated throughout the day.
+If you know that your pet has no diarrhoea, you might want to increase the amount because it will help them stay hydrated throughout the day.
 There are some cheaper options for water, but be aware that if the water contains any chemicals or weird additives, this could be problematic for your canine companion.

 Add a Little Plain Canned Pumpkin to His Dood